datacamp/courses-introduction-to-python/chapter2.md

 *** =instructions
 - Use slicing to create the lists `ground_floor` and `first_floor` again, this time without using indices if it's not necessary.
-- Print out the sum of the areas of the bedroom and the bathroom.
-You can subset `areas` or `first_floor` to do this, that's up to you.

 *** =hint
 - To build `ground_floor`, you can use `[:6]`.
 To build `first_floor`, you can use `[6:]`.
-- You can use standard subsetting techniques to extract the list elements and perform calculations.

 *** =pre_exercise_code
 ```{python}